Ok, check this out guys:

 Wrapping It All Up

-So, when it comes to lotions, beard oils, and beard balms – they all can work fairly well.
+So, when it comes to lotions, beard oils, and beard balms – they all can work reasonably well.

-But as soon as you get a slightly longer beard, then you will want to make sure that you upgrade to a product that has been designed for beard use.
+But as soon as you get a slightly longer beard, you will want to make sure that you upgrade to a product designed for beard use.